potestiolab/canvas/README.md

 python3 block-MPI.py choice1 --gro  <protein.gro> --list <list_AT_res.dat> [--diameter <diameter_MG_region>] [--ncpu <number_of_cores>]
 ```

 The output of the program is the list of survived atoms.
-For further information, please type on terminal `python3 block.py choice1`.[^1]
+To obtain further information and execute the "block.py" script with the "choice1" option, please type on terminal  `python3 block.py choice1`.[^1]

 [^1]: For simplicity, this command is referred to `block.py`, but nothing changes for `block-MPI.py`